How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 Michelle Schroeder of Making Sense of Cents once said that half of her traffic comes from Pinterest.
 If you’re not familiar with Michelle, she earns 6 figures every month with her blog, and I’d venture to say a good bit of her momentum came from her efforts on Pinterest.

-There are things we didn’t even cover like Rich Pins, creating Pins where users can buy directly on Pinterest or the new native video feature that was just added recently.
-As I said at the beginning of this episode, I’m no expert when it comes to Pinterest.
-I’m a floundering fangirl at best, but my 15.2K impressions speaks for itself.
+As I said at the beginning of this post, I’m no expert when it comes to Pinterest.
+I’m a floundering fangirl at best, but my 2.8 million monthly views speak for themselves.
+I must be doing something right!

 Leave a Comment